Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 • Chicks hatch unable to fly, weighing only a few ounces.

-• After 6-12 weeks, flight feathers begin growing in.
+• After 6-12 weeks, flight feathers begin growing.

 • By 10-15 weeks, chicks weigh 8-15 lbs and make first flight attempts.

-• Fledging and flying well occurs around 16-20 weeks of age.
+• Fledging and flying well occur around 16-20 weeks of age.

 Parent flamingos continue caring for youngsters during this vulnerable non-flighted period until the juveniles gain full flight ability.